j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 It all comes down to the following questions:

 - How do you let LLM preform actions?
-- What actions does the agent need?
 - How do you force the agent to adhere to the REACT framework?
+- How do you parse and validate the agent's response?
 - How do you handle LLMs that makes mistakes?

-In this blog, I will some code snippets to explain what is happening.
+In this blog, I will show some code snippets to explain what is happening.
-However, due to space constraints, I will not show all the code.
+However, due to space constraints, I cannot show all the code in this blog.
-If you want to see all the code, you can find it [here](https://github.com/j0rd1smit/todoist_react_agent/tree/main).
+If you want to read the entire codebase, you can find it [here](https://github.com/j0rd1smit/todoist_react_agent/tree/main).

 ## How do you let LLM preform actions?